tacobayle/nestedVsphere8/README.md

 The starting point to consume this repo is to have a K8s cluster to deploy the following:
 - secrets
 - config-map
-- pod

-Make sure that the pod has connectivity to the Internet and to the outer/underaly vSphere API.
+- pod (it requires connectivity: to the Internet, to the web servers which contains the iso/ova files and to outer/underlay vSphere API)

 Additionally, you need to have an external web server configured where the ISO/OVA files needed will be downloaded.